 Standard health insurance does not cover daily, extended care services at assisted living facilities.
-Programs like Medicaid will only cover short-term stays under very strict conditions.
+Under strict conditions, programs like Medicaid will only pay for assisted living when it's a short-term stay.

 Long-term care insurance premiums vary widely depending on location and coverage type.
-The average is about $2,700 a year, according to AARP.
+The average monthly cost for a 55 year-old is about $2,200 and $3,700 a year, according to the AARP.

 Your rates will depend on a variety of things, including:

 Depending on your circumstances, government aid might be available to help with the costs of long-term care.
 Below we’ve answered a few frequently asked questions concerning this.

 For many over 65 years of age, Medicare may be able to temporarily cover some of your loved one's daily skilled care.
 However, there are limitations.

 How much does Medicare pay for assisted living?

 It will depend on how many days of your benefit period you have used and what services are required.

 Does Medicaid cover assisted living costs?

 Each state has different qualifications and benefits for helping seniors afford quality assisted living.
 Go to the Medicaid website to find out about potential eligibility.